 Peanut butter.
 Yes, you can also use peanut butter in place of the coconut butter!

 Dairy-free milk.
-You wouldn't call it almond milk ice cream, but I'd like you to know that coconut milk, cashew milk or any other milk of your choice can be used.
+You wouldn't call it almond milk ice cream, but coconut milk, cashew milk or any other milk of your choice can be used.
 Note that oat milk contains as much natural sugar as dairy milk.

 Different sweetener.
 Any sugar-free syrup can be used, or even coconut sugar or maple syrup if you are not bothered about keeping it sugar-free.
 Note that other low carb sweeteners will set harder than allulose.

 Berries.
 Stir in 1 cup of fresh or frozen fruit.
 Blueberries, raspberries, chopped strawberries or blackberries.
-I would also increase the amount of coconut butter by 2 tablespoons.
+Also, increase the amount of coconut butter by 2 tablespoons.